dpscience/DLTPulseGenerator/README.md

 # DLTPulseGenerator

-DLTPulseGenerator - A Library for the Simulation of Lifetime-Spectra based on Detector-Output Pulses
+<b>DLTPulseGenerator</b> - A Library for the Simulation of Lifetime-Spectra based on Detector-Output Pulses